matt-mendonca/podium-js/readme.md

 - click the [launch controller](http://localhost:3000/controller) button
 - select the correct deck from the select list
 - use the arrow buttons to navigate
+- OR click the [control in presentation](http://localhost:3000/example?controller=true) button to control the slides while viewing them